rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

  or more recently during the [Reformation](https://folgerpedia.folger.edu/Idolatry:_Icons_and_Iconoclasm).
 The influences of which have persisted through the ages and have resulted in bland protestant churches standing in sharp contrast to the iconographic beauty of orthodox churches.

-While the accusation was usually *idolatry*, the end result was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
+While the accusation was usually *idolatry*, an icococlasm was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
 Much
  blood
  and
  ink
  have been spilled through the ages on the topic of icons.
-The iconoclasts themselves imagined they were adhering to the second commandment, perhaps reacting as Moses did to the golden calf.
+The iconoclasts themselves believed they were adhering to the second commandment, perhaps reacting as Moses did to the golden calf.

 !!! quote "Exodus 32:19-20"
     When Moses approached the camp and saw the calf and the dancing, his anger burned and he threw the tablets out of his hands, breaking them to pieces at the foot of the mountain.
     And he took the calf the people had made and burned it in the fire; then he ground it to powder, scattered it on the water and made the Israelites drink it.

-Iconoclasts necessarily imagined that images of Christ and images of Saints were equivalent to the worship of the golden calf (i.e., orgiastic worship of Baal).
+Iconoclasts necessarily believed that images of Christ and images of Saints were equivalent to the worship of the golden calf (i.e., orgiastic worship of Baal immediately after God told you not to do that).
 While our [modern view](../modern-views/index.md) can make little sense of this, notice that all sides in the ancient world understood that images had great power.
+Humans are "imaging" beings, made to glorify God we act out our worship and our behavior reflects the images around us.

 Images were never benign as we think in modern views.
-Religious icons were either sacred or sacrilegious.
+Religious icons were either extremely sacred or extremely sacrilegious.
-The existence of iconoclast movements is testament to the spiritual power of images in the [ancient view](index.md).
+The existence of iconoclast movements is itself testament to the spiritual power of images in the [ancient view](index.md).

-That said, were the iconoclasts right?
-Or were they demonically deceived?
+That said, were the iconoclasts right to destroy icons?
+Or were the iconoclasts demonically deceived?
 What is the truth of religious icons?